1945 NCAA baseball season

 The 1945 NCAA baseball season, play of college baseball in the United States organized by the National Collegiate Athletic Association (NCAA) began in the spring of 1945.
 Play largely consisted of regional matchups, some organized by conferences, and ended in June.
 No national championship event was held until 1947.

+The American Baseball Coaches Association, then known as the American Association of Collegiate Baseball Coaches, was founded in 1945 to promote amateur baseball.
+One stated objective was the establishment of a College World Series.

 Conference winners

 This is a partial list of conference champions from the 1945 season.